laul7klau/kubernetes-aws/kubernetes-aws-kops/README.md

 ``aws iam create-access-key --user-name kops``

 2. Copy and paste the following commands to create your cluster.
 **NOTE: Replace the *CLUSTER_NAME* of the cluster if you want, but $NAME must give rise to a unique name for S3 bucket in AWS.
-Edit the NAME if the S3 name already exists.**
+Edit the NAME if the S3 name already exists.
+If unsure, do not make any edits.**
 ``export CLUSTER_NAME=dev888clustername``
 ``export NAME=$CLUSTER_NAME.k8s.local``
 ``export KOPS_STATE_STORE=s3://$NAME``